 Time and time again we hear people confuse GPR with GPS.
 While they do share a couple letters, they are completely different.

 We want to help clear up some confusions and give some general insight into what GPR is.
-Let’s begin with what GRP stands for, Ground Penetrating Radar.
+Let’s begin with answering the question: What does GPR stand for?
+Ground Penetrating Radar.

 What is Ground Penetrating Radar?